yatiris/yatiris.github.io/_people/romina_munioz.md

 ### Bio

-Romina Luciana Muñoz (Romi) holds a M.Sc. in Mathematics and she is currently a PhD student from the ANPCyT.
-Her doctoral research focuses in modeling flow disruptors for endovascular treatment, evaluating hemodynamic alterations and validating the realism and precision of these endovascular device models.
+Romina Luciana Muñoz (Romi) is a PhD student in Computational and Industrial Mathematics at UNICEN.
+Her doctoral research focused in modeling flow disruptors for endovascular treatment of aneurysms, evaluating their hemodynamic alterations and validating the realism and precision of these devices.
+Romina holds a M.Sc. degree in Mathematics and her research is funded by a research scholarship granted by ANPCyT.

 <hr>